 Minnesota Public Radio's Journalist Series

-All events take place at the University of St. Thomas O’Shaughnessy Education Center and are free, but tickets must be reserved.
+All events take place at The O’Shaughnessy Education Center at the University of St. Thomas.

 St. Thomas invites guests attending this event to park in the Anderson Parking Facility.
-The Anderson Parking Facility is a two-block walk to the O’Shaughnessy Educational Center.
 Please enter the Anderson Parking Facility at the southwest corner of Cretin and Grand avenues.
 For specific driving and parking directions to campus, refer to the available map on this page.
 The cost for hourly parking in the ramp is $1.50/hr before 4:00 pm and $1.00/hr after 4:00 pm.
 To avoid being ticketed, guests should not park in campus surface lots that require permits including the one adjacent to OEC Auditorium, or on streets around campus, which require city permits.